hutbindada/script-server-rubify/README.md

 HOW TO USE

 In your server:
-  - Not use root user
+  - WPI:(need change) use root user for security, user normal user for essentials
   - git clone https://github.com/hutbindada/script-server-rubify.git
   - cd script-server-rubify
   - Change something in recipes/essentials